TheGreatGooo/HomeLabSmith/SERVICES_SUMMARY.md

   - Start, stop, and restart models
   - View currently running models
   - Integrates with systemctl for service management

+### Model Monitor Service (`model-monitor-service.service`)
+- **Purpose**: Monitors model activity and automatically shuts down idle models to save resources
+- **Port**: 5003
+- **User**: `home-lab-services` (dedicated service user)
+- **Key Features**:
+  - Reports active models (those that have received at least one request in the last 10 minutes)
+  - Periodically checks for idle models (those not used for more than 30 minutes) and shuts them down
+  - RESTful API endpoints for monitoring and reporting
+  - Health check endpoint to verify service status

 ### NGINX ConfigMap Updater Service
 - **Purpose**: Dynamically updates NGINX configuration based on available inference models